rstacruz/backbone-patterns/README.md

 ---------------

-__The problem:__ Your view code is starting to bloat as it tries to do too many things in one class, and making sub-views with it's child elements is not an option.
+__The problem:__ Your view code is starting to bloat as it tries to do too many things in one class, and making sub-views with its child elements is not an option.

 __The solution:__ Make a sub-view with the same element.